Scalable couplings for the random walk Metropolis algorithm: Numerical experiments

-Before running coupled MCMC, we compute a Laplace approximation $\hat\pi = \mathcal{N}(\hat\mu, \hat\Sigma)$ using the \texttt{optim} function in \texttt{R} \citep{r}.
-This suggests the step size $h \approx 0.013$, which we employ and empirically verify as having an acceptance rate of $\approx 23\%$.
-The Laplace approximation also predicts the long-time limit of the squared distance between the chains for the CRN and reflection couplings, using the theory developed in Section~\ref{sec:ellipt-fp}.
-The ellipticity of the Laplace approximation is $\varepsilon \approx 9.6$, indicating that the target is highly eccentric and that the reflection-maximal coupling should perform poorly, corroborating empirical evidence in \cite{papp2022paper}.
+Before running MCMC, we compute a Laplace approximation $\hat\pi = \mathcal{N}_d(\hat\mu, \hat\Sigma)$.
+This suggests the step size $h = 2.38/\tr(\hat\Sigma^{-1})^{1/2}$, which we employ and empirically verify as corresponding to a near-optimal acceptance rate of $23\%$.
+To predict the long-time behaviour of the chains under the CRN and reflection couplings, we plug $\hat\pi$ into Equation~\eqref{eqn:predict-asymptote-elliptgauss}.

-We estimate upper bounds in total variation according to \cite{biswas2019estimating}, and bounds in squared Wasserstein distance according to the extension in \citet[Supplementary material]{papp2022paper}.
-The framework in \cite{biswas2019estimating} requires the chains to coalesce in finite time.
-As the GCRN coupling alone cannot produce exact meetings, we instead use a \emph{two-scale coupling} employing the GCRN coupling kernel when the chains are at least $\lVert X_t - Y_t \rVert^2 \ge \delta$ apart, and otherwise (when $\lVert X_t - Y_t \rVert^2 < \delta$) employing a reflection-maximal coupling kernel.
-Two-scale couplings have previously been considered in e.g. \cite{bou-rabee2020coupling,biswas2021coupling-based}.
-A heuristic argument suggests that a scaling $\delta = O_d(1)$ is optimal in general, see Appendix~\ref{sec:svm-thresh}.
-The threshold $\delta = 0.1$, chosen by a grid search, was found to give low meeting times on average.
-A lag of $L = 2\times 10^6$ was chosen and $R = 100$ independent replicates of coupled chains were run.

-The numerical results are displayed in Figure~\ref{fig:svm-convergence}.
-The reflection-maximal coupling is severely hindered by the ellipticity of the target, being unable to coalesce the chains in a feasible computational budget at the step size chosen for optimal mixing.
-The CRN coupling performs similarly, and the long-time behaviour of both couplings is accurately predicted by the results of Section~\ref{sec:ellipt-fp}.
-While the reflection-maximal coupling is capable of exact meetings, the probability of such meetings being proposed is effectively null at the squared distances in the figure.
-In contrast, the two-scale GCRN coupling effectively quantifies the convergence of the RWM algorithm, producing comparable bounds in total variation distance and squared Wasserstein distance, both of which suggest that the time-$t$ marginals of the Markov chains are virtually indistinguishable from the target by iteration $t = 7.5 \times 10^5$.